Arthur “Butch” Schafer: Where is Assistant Attorney General Now?

 Schafer teams up with Special Agent Virginia Rider to investigate the deaths, which unravels the truth behind what really happened in the Memorial hospital building during and after the natural disaster.
 Since Schafer spearheads the investigation, the viewers must be eager to find out whether the character has a real-life counterpart.
 On that note, let us help you find the answer!

-Is Arthur “Butch” Schafer Based on a Real Assistant Attorney General?
+Arthur “Butch” Schafer is Based on a Real Assistant Attorney General

 Yes, Arthur “Butch” Schafer is based on a real person who worked as an Assistant Attorney General at the time of Hurricane Katrina and the flood.
 When Schafer was assigned to investigate the Memorial deaths, he was mourning the death of his daughter Shelly with his wife, Linda.
 He joined Virginia Rider, a special agent who also worked with him in the Medicaid Fraud Control Unit, to investigate the allegations against Dr. Anna Pou, especially that she administered morphine when “it appeared that the patients could not be successfully evacuated,” as per Sheri Fink’s eponymous book, on which the show is based.